x64dbg/docs/commands/breakpoints-conditional/SetHardwareBreakpointSingleshoot.md

 `arg1` The address of the breakpoint.

 `[arg2]` The singleshoot flag.
-If it is 0 (default), fast resume is disabled, otherwise it is enabled
+If it is 0 (default), singleshoot is disabled, otherwise it is enabled

 ## result